Marxist ethics: By school of thought

-Marxism-Leninism
+Marxism–Leninism

-The official Soviet interpretation of Marx's writings holds that morality, like other forms of ideology, is of a class character and is manifested in people's behavior in different ways throughout different historical conditions in accordance with the interests of what classes or social strata a person occupies.
+The official Soviet interpretation of Marx's writings, Marxism–Leninism, holds that morality, like other forms of ideology, is of a class character and is manifested in people's behavior in different ways throughout different historical conditions in accordance with the interests of what classes or social strata a person occupies.

 The main methodological principles of Marxist-Leninist ethics are materialism and dialectics.
 Marxist–Leninist ethics is materialist: the ideals, standards and virtues prevailing in society are interpreted as a reflection of actually existing interpersonal (value) relations, an expression of interests and requirements of social groups and classes.
 Morality is not reduced to an ethical ideology that has isolated itself from the world and lays claim to absolute value.
 Marxist ethics describes morality as a property of one's behavior conditioned by social and historical existence as those moral values that bring together (or force apart) living individuals.

 Marxist–Leninist ethics is dialectical: it maintains that like morality as a whole, each of its manifestations, each standard, and virtue, is in perpetual motion, emerging, developing, disappearing, passing from one qualitative state to another.
 Torn out of the concrete historical process, morality in general simply does not exist.
 Each type of morality is socially and historically conditioned—this is the fundamental tenet of Marxist ethics.
 The objective core of morality conveys the character of definite social relations—relations of ownership of the means of production, the interaction of the various classes and social groups and the forms of distribution and exchange.
 It follows from this that morality has class content.
 If the nature of social bonds determines the essence of morality (and in a class society these bonds manifest themselves, first and foremost, in the relations between classes), then the morality reflecting them has a class stamp.

 Any conception of human rights, to the Marxist-Leninist, are viewed as conceptual constructs granted to the individual by the emergent ideology of the collective.
 As a result, the Soviet state's treatment of human rights was very different from conceptions prevalent in the West.
 The state was considered to be the source of human rights, conditionally granted to the individual, whereas Western law claimed the opposite.
 Therefore, the Soviet legal system regarded law as an arm of politics and courts as agencies of the government.
 Extensive extra-judiciary powers were given to the Soviet secret police agencies and in practice, there was virtually no separation of powers.